CoreCivic (CXW)

 Operating margin is an important measure of profitability as it shows the portion of revenue left after accounting for all core expenses – everything from the cost of goods sold to advertising and wages.
 It’s also useful for comparing profitability across companies with different levels of debt and tax rates because it excludes interest and taxes.

-CoreCivic’s operating margin has been trending up over the last 12 months and averaged 11.3% over the last five years.
+CoreCivic’s operating margin has risen over the last 12 months and averaged 11% over the last five years.
 Its profitability was higher than the broader business services sector, showing it did a decent job managing its expenses.

-This quarter, CoreCivic generated an operating margin profit margin of 22.5%, up 13.6 percentage points year on year.
+In Q4, CoreCivic generated an operating margin profit margin of 22.2%, up 14.2 percentage points year on year.
 This increase was a welcome development and shows it was more efficient.

 7. Earnings Per Share